 Speed to Market Slow (3-4 months) Fast (weeks)

-Your Checklist for a Successful Low MOQ Launch
+3-Step Action Plan for a Low MOQ Launch

 Frequently Asked Questions on Activewear MOQ

-The decision regarding fabric is the main one.
 A custom color or knit forces your factory to buy a large amount from a fabric mill.
 They pass that high minimum to you.
-Opting for an in-stock fabric can kill this problem.
-It will cut your activewear moq by a huge margin.
+Opting for an in-stock fabric eliminate this issue.
+It will cut your MOQ from 500 to 50 pieces.

 Fabric MOQ is a minimum quantity that a roll of fabric is produced at (e.g., 500kg).
 Garment MOQ is a minimum number of ready items that a factory can produce (e.g., 300 leggings).
 If the fabric MOQ is high, it usually leads to a high garment MOQ.

-Certainly, but you should make it easier for them.
-Do not just ask them to lower their numbers; instead, why not propose using their in-stock fabrics.
+Do not just ask them to lower their numbers; instead, propose using their in-stock fabrics.
 Another option could be offering to pay a little extra per piece for a smaller run.
 This way, you show them that you're a serious partner who is aware of the business.

 K